ewa1do/jerseys-shop-app/README.md

 # jerseys-shop-app
-Shopping app using html, css and js
+Shopping app using html, css and js with localStorage

 For testing purposes try username: admin, password: admin